+The tyre pressure information label on the right door frame indicates the original equipment tyres and the correspondent tyre pressures.
 The tyre pressure data refers to cold tyres.
 It applies to summer and winter tyres.

 Always inflate the spare tyre to the pressure specified for full load.